 3. Homelessness and Squalid Living

-Once a reasonable standard of having electricity, running water, central heating and an internet connection is factored in, the number of people who live in squalid conditions not conducive to bettering themselves or their society is likely to be in the billions.
-As such, this is a top 5 main problem the world needs to be prioritising.
+Once the reasonable standard of having electricity, running water, central heating, and internet connection is factored in, the number of people who live in squalid conditions that are not conducive to bettering themselves or their society is likely to be in the billions.
+As such, this is one of the top five main problems the world needs to prioritize addressing.

 Lower Respiratory Infections

 Wars and deadly regimes are often a result of human vices such as greed, ignorance, and paranoia.